-Review by Amanda Haste.
-Review first published online 2 August 2023 and will appear in Volume 10 of The Independent Scholar.
+Review by Amanda Haste, first published online 2 August 2023.

 This book first crossed my radar when I was asked to provide an endorsement for the cover, which I was pleased to do.
 This volume comprises a collection of essays that not only provide personal accounts of contributors' journeys towards independent scholarship but also "urges scholars of all sorts to reconsider what truly divides - and unites - us in our work" (p.vii).